BetterThanTomorrow/calva/docs/pull_request_template.md

 - [ ] Read [How to Contribute](https://github.com/BetterThanTomorrow/calva/wiki/How-to-Contribute#before-sending-pull-requests).
 - [ ] Made sure I am directing this pull request at the `dev` branch.
 (Or have specific reasons to target some other branch.)
 - [ ] Made sure I am changed the default PR base branch, so that it is not `master`.
 (Sorry for the nagging.)
-- [ ] Referenced the issue I am fixing/addressing.
+- [ ] Referenced the issue I am fixing/addressing _in a commit message for the pull request_.
      - [ ] If I am fixing the issue, I have used [GitHub's fixes/closes syntax](https://help.github.com/en/articles/closing-issues-using-keywords)
      - [ ] If I am fixing just part of the issue, I have just referenced it w/o any of the "fixes” keywords.
 - [ ] Created the issue I am fixing/addressing, if it was not present.